 Prompt, compassionate service is always just a phone call away, where and when you need it.

 Danny Mounger is a native of McKinney, Texas.
 He began working at Belew Funeral Home in McKinney in 1993, where he served a twelve month apprenticeship.
 He received a dual license for funeral director and embalmer from Dallas Institute of Funeral Service in 1994.
 Danny managed several funeral homes, as well as, one combination location (funeral home and cemetery) through Stewart Enterprises.
 In 2004, he left Stewart to pursue his own funeral business operation in Lewisville, Texas.
-In 2008, Danny sold that business and he and his family moved to Nacogdoches to partner with Laird Funeral Home and Taylor Funeral Home.
-Continuing to uphold the tradition of family owned funeral homes, Corrigan Funeral Home joined their family of firms in 2011, Mangum Funeral Home in 2017, and most recently, Garrison Funeral Home in February 2019.
+In 2008, Danny sold that business and he moved to Nacogdoches to partner with Laird Funeral Home and Taylor Funeral Home.
+Continuing to uphold the tradition of family-owned funeral homes, Corrigan Funeral Home joined their family of firms in 2011, and most recently, Garrison Funeral Home in February 2019.
 Presently, he is a member of the Nacogdoches Rotary Club, the Gideon Camp of Nacogdoches, Milam Masonic Lodge #2, and he attends Westside Missionary Baptist Church.

 Born and raised in Nacogdoches, Lynn graduated from mortuary college at Commonwealth School of Mortuary Science in Houston and received dual license for funeral director and embalmer.
 He married Jonnie Sue Gauntt in August 1971.
 At the urging of a dear friend, the two made plans to open a family owned funeral home in their hometown of Nacogdoches.
 After scouting out possible locations, they decided on a location on South Street and started extensive remodeling of the building.
 Laird Funeral Home was incorporated in 1979 and remains in that location after 39 years.
 For over thirty years, Lynn and Jonnie worked side by side, a local family serving families in their time of greatest need.